 Nintendo Hard: Some of the games have some rather insane challenges even for players who can rack up million point scores easily, especially Pro Skater 4's Pro Challenges and Project 8's Sick rankings on missions.

-No Export for You: Japan was denied several games in the series, including 4 and Underground 2.
+Japan was denied several games in the series, including 4 and Underground 2.

 Only the US and Canada got Tony Hawks 2x and Tony Hawk's American Wasteland: Collectors Edition, which both had exclusive levels.
 UK fans in particular were very annoyed about this.

 The Scrappy: Eric Sparrow.
 Your former friend turned rival from Tony Hawk Underground.
 Long after he's proven himself an untrustworthy jerkass the game has your character continue to trust him when any reasonable person would have told him to go to hell ages ago.
-Worse still it gets to the point where he's actively trying to destroy your life and none of your other team mates notice or care.
+Worse still it gets to the point where he's actively trying to destroy your life and none of your other teammates notice or care.

 Sequelitis: It's debated by fans where and why exactly public perception of the series started to go downhill (pardon the pun).
 General consensus is that the decline started somewhere between Underground and American Wasteland, and hit a low with Tony Hawk: RIDE, which has been derided for being overly expensive and gimmicky (since the player is forced to use a skateboard peripheral to control the action - and a faulty one at that, as mentioned above).
+Pro Skater 5 was simply the final nail in the coffin, thanks in no small part to the the horrific state it was in upon release.